loopbackio/loopback-connector-cloudant/README.md

 # Setup Cloudant Instance

-For user that don't have a cloudant server to develop or test, here is some suggestions can help you quickly setup one.
+For user that don't have a cloudant server to develop or test, here are some suggestions can help you quickly setup one.

 For development use, a docker container of Cloudant local is easy to setup and there is no request limit per second.